Hyundai NEXO performance, top speed, motor

 In This Review

-- 4Electric motor, drive & performance - currently readingThe NEXO isn’t as punchy as many electric cars, but it’s fast enough and delivers smooth, easy progress and a comfortable ride
+- 4Performance, motor & drive - currently readingThe NEXO isn’t as punchy as many electric cars, but it’s fast enough and delivers smooth, easy progress and a comfortable ride